d22yan/FYDP-2015-010/README.md

     ```

     This installs the local dependencies for the repository listed in package.json.

+6. Execute the following command:

+    ```CLI
+    bower install
+    ```

+    This installs the client-side dependencies for the web app.

-6. Now you can run the basic grunt development server using:
+7. Now you can run the basic grunt development server using:

     ```CLI
     grunt serve